patrickjane/hss-server/README.md

 ## Own user (venv)

 It is also advised to have it run under a dedicated user.
-To do so, follow those steps, for a used named "hss" to be created and used:
+To do so, follow those steps, for a user named "hss" to be created and used:

 ```
 pi@ceres:~ $ cd /srv
-pi@ceres:/srv $ mkdir hss
+pi@ceres:/srv $ sudo useradd -rm hss
 pi@ceres:/srv $ sudo mkdir hss
 pi@ceres:/srv $ sudo chown hss:hss hss
 pi@ceres:/srv $ sudo -u hss -H -s